In May, From the Paris Green Windowsill 5/15

 Omoidashita n da, to nodo ga sakenda

-This pain is the proof you were here Kono itami ga kimi no shoumei da
+This pain I feel is the proof that you were here Kono itami ga kimi no shoumei da

-But still, still you say you can't hear me Soredemo, soredemo kikoenai to iu nara
+But even still, but even still, you say you can't hear me at all Soredemo, soredemo kikoenai to iu nara

 <--- 5/29